COSBURN BOWLER Q&A • JITNEYS

 - When the skips are bowling, you must stand out of the head and not block the bowler’s view of any bowl on the rink.

-- When the end is finished and the vices are scoring, you must also stand out of the head.
+- While the vices are determining the score after an end, you must also stand out of the head.
 It’s the vices’ job to determine the score.

 An experienced bowler from the opposing team—who wasn’t a coach—kept pointing out flaws in my delivery.
 It made me uncomfortable.
 Does that happen often?